Effective Date: August 1, 2018

 Authorization to Travel

 Allowable if bags are required for official university business; valid business purpose must be noted in expense report comments.
-Itemized receipt and proof of payment required for charge over $75.
+Tips on curb-side baggage check-in are included in the Incidental Expenses Per Diem amount and cannot be claimed separately.

-Online system, accessed through the portal, and composed of two parts: Concur Travel, and Concur Expense.
-Concur Travel is used for 24/7 booking of airline tickets, hotels, and rental cars.
+Online system, accessed through the portal, used for 24/7 travel booking (airline tickets, hotels, and rental cars) and reconciliation of travel and other expenses.

-Concur Expense is used to reconcile Travel Card charges and to request reimbursement for University travel and non-travel-related expenses by employees and Regents.
-(Non-employees and students use the Non-Employee Reimbursement form to request reimbursement.)
-The traveler’s costs cannot be reimbursed until after the trip is completed.
+Concur is used to reconcile Travel Card charges and to request reimbursement for University travel and non-travel-related expenses by employees and Regents.
+Non-employees and students use either Concur or the Non-Employee Reimbursement form to request reimbursement.
+Traveler’s costs cannot be reimbursed until after the trip is completed.

 Reimbursement expense reports must be submitted within the designated time period to avoid tax consequences for employees (see Tax Implications).